delta-io/delta/PROTOCOL.md

 When Row IDs are enabled (when the table property `delta.rowIds.enabled` is set to `true`) and Row IDs are to be read, then:
 - When requested, readers must reconstruct stable Row IDs as follows:
   1. Readers must use the materialized Row ID if the physical Row ID column determined by `delta.rowIds.physicalColumnName` is present in the data file and the column contains a non `null` value for a row.
-  2. Readers must use the default generated Row ID if the materialized Row ID cannot be used for a row and the `baseRowId` field of the file is set.
+  2. Readers must use the default generated Row ID if the materialized Row ID cannot be used for a row.
 - Readers cannot read Row IDs while reading change data files.

 ## Writer Requirements for Row IDs